shipwire/redis/readme.md

 }
 ```

-RESP holds an uninterpreted value in REdis Serialization Protocol.
-Values may be
+RESP reads successive values in REdis Serialization Protocol.
+Values may be read
-read by the method for their correct type.
-While type can be checked as many
+by the method for their correct type.
+While type can be checked as many times as
-times as the caller wishes, each value may only be read once.
+the caller wishes, each value may only be read once.

 #### func  New